Qabel/qabel-block/README.md

 	python run.py

-The server needs a postgresql database that needs to me initialized by
+The server needs a postgresql (>=9.4) database that needs to me initialized by

 	alembic -x "url=postgresql://username:password@localhost/dbname" upgrade head

 The tests also need a redis server on localhost, running on port 6379.
+They start their own postgresql instance given it is installed.
 And you need to place aws credentials as `~/.aws`.